Scheduled MonumentsEnglandPrehistoric field system at Walls Hill

 What is Prehistoric field system at Walls Hill?

-Prehistoric field system at Walls Hill is a collection of ancient agricultural remains located in Devon, England.
+The Prehistoric field system at Walls Hill is an ancient monument located in Devon, England, comprising the remains of a field system dating to the prehistoric period.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1019134.

 Who is responsible for protecting Prehistoric field system at Walls Hill?